Both series have great options. It just depends on your personal preferences and needs.

 Most sleeping pads will work well with our Pad Attachment system.
 You just need to be able to securely tie the supplied 2mm cords around the circumference of your sleeping pad.
 Pads that don’t work very well are thin, closed cell pads (1/4″ thick or less) and Klymit pads that have openings in them.
 Our favorite pads are the Therm-a-Rest NeoAir and X-Therm, as well as the Exped UL mats.

 Also note that the UberLite is a delicate piece of gear, and it does not always get along with the hardware on quilt pad attachment systems.

 Can I get a different color than what I see on the photo?

 Unfortunately we are not able to offer any custom colors.

 Unfortunately we are not able to offer any custom work, other than down overfill.

 When will my goods be delivered?

 If the item you ordered states “Ships in two weeks,” or something similar, it might require some finishing specific to your order.
-It will leave our shop within the stated time frame after the date your payment was submitted, usually via USPS Priority Mail or UPS Ground.
+It will leave our shop within the stated time frame after the date your payment was submitted, via the shipping option you select during checkout.
+If you select free shipping, it will likely be shipped via USPS Priority Mail, but we reserve the right to select another service and provider.
 Otherwise, your item will leave our shop in one – two business days.
-If you have a trip/deadline coming up, please email us (firstname.lastname@example.org) or leave us a note on the checkout screen.
+If you have a trip/deadline coming up, please leave us a note on the checkout screen, or email us (email@example.com).
 We can usually shift things around to meet these timelines, but we would contact you if we are not able to do so.

 Do you ship to addresses outside of the US?

-USPS Priority Mail Express International or USPS Priority Mail International will be used for international shipments.
-Typical delivery time is 1-3 weeks in transit, and can vary particularly if there are delays in customs.
+Typical delivery time is 1-5 weeks in transit, depending on the shipping option you select during checkout.
+This can also vary due to delays in your country's customs/import processes.
 Be aware that you may be responsible for import duties / VAT.
 We recommend checking with your local customs office to find out if these apply in your country.